-Our care navigators will respond to you within 48 hours, and are not available on weekends.
+(Please note, our care navigators will respond to you within 48 hours, and are not available on weekends.)

 If you are in crisis and need immediate assistance, please call 911, or contact Mobile Mental Health.
 Mobile Mental Health is operated by ACCESS: Supports for Living, between the hours of 10 AM – 10 PM.
 Call 1-844-277-4820 to connect with a trained counselor when stress, depression or other mental health issues create a personal crisis.
 Help is only a phone call away.
 Your call with a trained counselor will be kept confidential.
 This service is available to all Ulster County residents at NO CHARGE.